Peggy Hill: Character analysis

 Although Peggy is often cited as "the hated wife and mother of adult animated TV" due to her arrogance and character flaws, Austin Jones of Paste argues that she is one of the most complex characters in the series, calling her a "keen satire on the way Southern suburbia mollifies women with talent into embittered sidekick roles to mediocre men".
+Peggy fancies herself the best at everything.
+She especially sees herself as a polymath.
+She is a scholar as well as an athlete.
+She also sees herself as an artist.
+When it comes to many of things that she does, she is mediocre at best.
+But some things she is remarkably skilled at.

 According to Jo Johnson, Peggy differs from the usual depiction of women in adult animated sitcoms due to the fact that she is both a mother and homemaker while also being employed.
 In most other animated sitcoms, such as The Simpsons, regular employment is "bestowed upon male breadwinners or single unattractive females".
 Johnson argues that Peggy's ability to comfortably juggle her role at home with a career "sets her apart from other animated mothers".

 Lara Karaian of Fireweed states that the characters of King of the Hill represent stereotypes of working class southern communities.
 They describe Peggy as the "liberal feminist of her southern town", and is "someone who stands by her man while still remaining a strong and independent Texas woman", comparing her to Hillary Clinton.